partoftheorigin/text-generation-datasets/README.md

 ## Description
 Books, poems, prose and plays of famous authors in text format.

+### Source
-Souce: Data is collected from http://www.gutenberg.org
+Data is collected from http://www.gutenberg.org